 Tactical “at the table” Technique Practice/Drills

-Assignment between sessions
+Assignment between sessions – same comment.
+4 June 13:00-14:30

 In small groups, participants apply tools to real cases faced by participants or prepare or prepare/negotiate Case 4.

 In small groups, participants identify lessons from the sessions and specific ways they will integrate new learnings and/or practices into their repertoires.